-On June 23, 2011, the Commission approved proposed rule changes of the Exchanges and FINRA to amend their respective rules to expand the Pause Pilot to include all remaining NMS stocks ("Phase III Securities"), which includes rights and warrants.5 Unlike the original Pause Pilot securities, amended Rule 2102(f) applies wider percentage price moves to the Phase III Securities before a trading pause is triggered.6 The changes to Rule 2102(f) became effective on August 8, 2011.
+On June 23, 2011, the Commission approved proposed rule changes to expand the Pause Pilot to include all remaining NMS stocks ("Phase III Securities"), which included rights and warrants.
+Unlike the original Pause Pilot securities, amended Rule 6.3C applies wider percentage price moves to the Phase III Securities before a trading pause is triggered.
+The changes to Rule 6.3C became effective on August 8, 2011.

-The Exchanges and FINRA analyzed the nature of the trading pauses triggered since adoption of the Pause Pilot and found that over 25% of such pauses have occurred in rights and warrants.
-Further, the Exchanges and FINRA have experienced a significant increase in trading pauses involving rights and warrants since the implementation of the Phase III Securities, with such pauses representing approximately 52% of all trading pauses occurring through the end of August 2011.
+Analysis of the nature of the trading pauses triggered since adoption of the Pause Pilot notes that over 25% of such pauses have occurred in rights and warrants.
+Further, there has been a significant increase in trading pauses involving rights and warrants since the implementation of the Phase III Securities, with such pauses representing approximately 52% [sic] all trading pauses occurring through the end of August 2011.
 Rights and warrants trade on equity exchanges, but are closely related to call options.
 Rights and warrants entitle owners to purchase shares of stock at predetermined prices subject to various timing and other conditions.
 Like options, the price of rights and warrants are affected by the price of the underlying stock as well as other factors, particularly the volatility of the stock.
 As a consequence, the prices of rights and warrants may move more dramatically than the prices of the underlying stocks even when the rights and warrants (and the underlying stock) are trading in an orderly manner.
-This difference in trading behavior may result in the rights and warrants triggering the circuit breaker under Rule 2102(f) and being subject to a trading pause, even while the underlying stock continues to trade.
+This difference in trading behavior may result in a scenario whereby the rights and warrants trigger the circuit breaker under Rule 6.3C and are subject to a trading pause, even while the underlying stock continues to trade.
 This can be particularly true of rights and warrants that have low prices.
-As such, the Exchanges and FINRA have determined to exclude rights and warrants from the Pause Pilot, and accordingly, ISE is proposing to amend Rule 2102(f) to exclude rights and warrants from the rule's application.
+Accordingly, the Exchange is proposing to exclude rights and warrants from the trading pause under Rule 6.3C.